Socialism in Egypt: First Egyptian Communist Party

-It was during the 1919 revolution that Joseph Rosenthal believed that the time was right to establish an Egyptian communist party.
-Rosenthal was interested in Marxism even before immigrating to Egypt in 1897 and had helped establish some of the first unions in Egyptian history, namely the cigarette workers union.
-In 1921 he formed the Confederation Generale du Travail (CGT), reaching a membership of 20,000 by 1923.
-The Egyptian Socialist Party was formed in the same year, uniting many labor unions to coordinate factory strikes.
+It was during the 1919 revolution that Joseph Rosenthal believed that the time was right to establish an Egyptian Communist Party (ECP).
+Rosenthal was interested in Marxism even before immigrating to Egypt in 1897 and had helped establish some of the first unions in Egyptian history, namely the cigarette workers' union.
+In 1921, he formed the Confederation Generale du Travail (CGT), reaching a membership of 20,000 by 1923.
+The Egyptian Socialist Party (ESP) was formed in the same year, uniting many labor unions to coordinate factory strikes.
 From late 1921 to early 1922, eighty-one strikes broke out in fifty factories.
-In late December 1921, Rosenthal met with Makram Ebied, a member of the Wafd, where they agreed to continue the strikes and "keep the fire of enthusiasm burning in the students, for Zaghlul must conduct the negotiations with Great Britain".
-At it peak, the organization had roughly a thousand members, mostly in Alexandria and Cairo.
+In late December 1921, Rosenthal met with Makram Ebied, a member of the Wafd, and they agreed to continue the strikes and "keep the fire of enthusiasm burning in the students, for Zaghlul must conduct the negotiations with Great Britain".
+At its peak, the organization had roughly a thousand members, mostly in Alexandria and Cairo.

 "Do not despair.
 Keep a brave heart.
 The advanced workers of all countries are coming to your aid.
 Expose the shameful conduct of the Egyptian government.
 UNITE AROUND YOUR COMMUNIST PARTY.
 Demand the release of the imprisoned communists.
 Demand a determined and irreconcilable struggle against British imperialism for the complete and real independence of Egypt."

 — Harry Pollitt, Sen Katayama, M.N.
 Roy, "Against British Capitalism in Egypt", Daily Worker.

 The Wafd party, however, was not led by workers or socialists, but by the educated upper classes, mostly nationalist students and lawyers, whose main interests were protecting the middle class and landed elites.
 It attempted to control and direct the workers to further its agenda - the complete removal of British influence from Egypt.
-The Wafd would later create their own unions, but these Wafdist controlled unions were instead used to suppress the workers movement.
+The Wafd would later create its own unions, but these Wafd-controlled unions were instead used to suppress the workers' movement.
 Zaghloul was determined to use the labor movement for Wafdist interests; his government dissolved the communist-oriented CGT and replaced it with the Wafd-led National Labour Union.

-A British report in June 1922 illustrate the enormous support the Wafd had among the workers, to the dismay of the socialists:An Egyptian workman dressed in a gallabieh asked to be allowed to speak.
+A British report in June 1922 illustrates the enormous support the Wafd had among the workers, to the dismay of the socialists:An Egyptian workman dressed in a gallabieh asked to be allowed to speak.
 He was given permission by El Orabi, who did not know him personally and who told the audience that he (the workman) would be responsible for his own words.
 The workman then spoke in poetical form of his misery at the commencement of the war and of his career in the Egyptian Labour Corps, where he had been obliged to work to keep his family, although he hated the English.
 He ended his poem by two verses about Zaghlul Pasha, at the mention of whose name the audience broke into cheers for Zaghlul.
 Husni-el-Orabi did not hide his annoyance caused by the fact that members of the Egyptian Socialist Party should so compromise their principles of Socialism by cheering a Nationalist leader.